mathiversen/html-parser/README.md

 **WIP - work in progress, use at your own risk**

-A simple and general purpose html parser
+A simple and general purpose html parser, using [Pest](https://pest.rs/).

 ## What is it not